Fancy felines hit Hanoi for first ever cat show

 “We also want to form a national playground for pet owners to practice and gain experience before competing in international shows,” Son added.

-Vietnam introduced a ban on eating cats in 2018.
+The capital, Hanoi, introduced a ban on eating cats in 2018 but it is still allowed elsewhere.

 “In a country where cats are still served as foods and stray cats being mistreated are popular, the event is a chance to raise awareness among people,” said Nguyen Dieu Hong, one of the attendees.